EyobDejene/projectTech/README.md

-# InSync
+# Dating App Feature - Filtering

->is a dating app to meet runners.
+For this project i will work on a feature of an dating app

 # Wiki
-Read [wiki](https://github.com/EyobDejene/projectTech/wiki) for the whole process
+Read [wiki](https://github.com/EyobDejene/projectTech/wiki) for the whole process of this feature

 ## Built With